numalariamodeling/FE-2023-examples/README.md

         - How have the outcomes changed?
         - What do you recognize about running time?
     - You may also want to run the analyzer on your very first, simple EMOD run to see how adding our input files has changed the simulation
+        - *Tip: be sure to think about what outputs you have (or don't) before running*

 </p>